World-Charity-Tour/Upskllling/Docker/README.md

    Your application will now be served over HTTPS.

+## OVH Managed Kubernetes

+### What is OVH Managed Kubernetes?

+OVH Managed Kubernetes is a fully managed Kubernetes service provided by OVHcloud.
+It simplifies the deployment, management, and scaling of containerized applications using Kubernetes.
+With OVH Managed Kubernetes, you don't need to worry about the underlying infrastructure, as OVH handles the control plane, networking, and node management.

+### Example Deployment on OVH Managed Kubernetes

+In this section, we'll go through an example of deploying a containerized application on OVH Managed Kubernetes.

+1. **Create a Kubernetes Cluster in OVHcloud**:
+   - Log in to your OVHcloud Control Panel.
+   - Navigate to the **Public Cloud** section and create a new Kubernetes cluster.
+   - Choose the desired region, number of nodes, and node specifications.
+   - Once the cluster is created, download the kubeconfig file for accessing your cluster.

+2. **Access the Cluster**:
+   - Move the kubeconfig file to the `~/.kube` directory:
+     ```bash
+     mv <path-to-kubeconfig-file> ~/.kube/config
+     ```
+   - Verify access to the cluster:
+     ```bash
+     kubectl cluster-info
+     ```

+3. **Deploy an Application**:
+   - Create a Deployment YAML file (`deployment.yaml`):
+     ```yaml
+     apiVersion: apps/v1
+     kind: Deployment
+     metadata:
+       name: ovh-frontend-deployment
+     spec:
+       replicas: 2
+       selector:
+         matchLabels:
+           app: ovh-frontend
+       template:
+         metadata:
+           labels:
+             app: ovh-frontend
+         spec:
+           containers:
+           - name: ovh-frontend-container
+             image: <your-dockerhub-username>/frontend-project:latest
+             ports:
+             - containerPort: 3000
+     ```
+   - Deploy the application:
+     ```bash
+     kubectl apply -f deployment.yaml
+     ```
+   - Verify the deployment:
+     ```bash
+     kubectl get deployments
+     ```

+4. **Expose the Application**:
+   - Create a Service YAML file (`service.yaml`):
+     ```yaml
+     apiVersion: v1
+     kind: Service
+     metadata:
+       name: ovh-frontend-service
+     spec:
+       selector:
+         app: ovh-frontend
+       ports:
+         - protocol: TCP
+           port: 80
+           targetPort: 3000
+       type: LoadBalancer
+     ```
+   - Expose the deployment as a service:
+     ```bash
+     kubectl apply -f service.yaml
+     ```
+   - Retrieve the external IP address:
+     ```bash
+     kubectl get services ovh-frontend-service
+     ```
+   - Access your application using the external IP.

+5. **Secure the Application with SSL**:
+   - Install cert-manager and set up Ingress as described in the earlier section to secure your OVH Managed Kubernetes service with SSL.

 ## Conclusion

 You have successfully completed a comprehensive session on Docker and Kubernetes.
 You've learned the basics of Docker, including images, containers, networks, and volumes.
-You’ve also deployed a Dockerized application to Kubernetes, exposed it using services, and secured it with SSL certificates.
+You’ve also deployed a Dockerized application to Kubernetes, explored OVH Managed Kubernetes, and secured your services with SSL certificates.
 This knowledge forms a solid foundation for working with containerized applications in production environments.